 - "I was late because I didn't account for the rain when leaving for work"

 - "Even though I was tired, I decided to go to the gym because I know sleep will feel much better having hit my goals for the day"

 - "I decided to have an apple as a snack instead of the donuts Ron brought in because I didn't want to ruin all of my hardwork"

 - "The weather made traffic so much worse on the freeway"

 - "I didn't get enough sleep because my neighbor was up all night partying and so I don't want to go to the gym"

 - "I was going to eat healthy but Ron brought in donuts so I had one"

-But these are also the people ALWAYS asking successful people "what motivates you" as if thinking it too, will lead them to this new found sense of dedication and success.
+But these are also the people ALWAYS asking successful people "what motivates you," as if it will lead them to a new found sense of dedication and success.